 Which is better for toddlers Universal or Islands of Adventure?

-The best park for toddlers is Universal Orlando.
+The best park for toddlers is Universal Orlando in 2022.
 There’s lots of play areas, character meets and a few rides.
 Plus my kids love the parades featuring Dora, Secret Life of Pets, Despicable Me etc. If you are going just for rides, then the best park is Islands of Adventure as they have Suess Land with lots of rides.

 technically, no matter which park you take your toddler to, they will enjoy *something* about the park.
 So if you are going to both parks, don’t sweat it! (or if you’re heading to Disney World, learn about the best parks for toddlers over there!)